Shipping Container Moving Cost in 2026

 How long does it take to move a shipping container?

-Domestic container moves take 7–21 days depending on the distance and transport method.
+Domestic container moves take 7–21 days depending on distance and transport method.
 Truck-only transport (shorter distances) takes 5–10 days.
 Intermodal transport (truck + rail, for longer distances) takes 10–21 days.
 International container moves by ocean freight take 2–8 weeks depending on destination.
 Allow 2–5 days for loading and 1–2 days for unloading at each end, plus transit time.

 Do I need a permit to have a shipping container at my house?